Economy, how dost thou frighten me? Let me count the ways:

 - Consumer debt ratios are already at all-time highs.

 - And then there's the dollar.
 We're running record budget deficits and record trade deficits -- meaning that other countries are lending us money so that we may sustain our lifestyle.
-If they pull the plug on us, we could face a plummeting dollar -- likely resulting in inflation, stock market troubles, and a real decline in both wealth and income.
-(Wow, I haven't even mentioned war, terrorism, oil, derivatives, secular bear markets, hurricanes, or Sith Lords.)
+If they pull the plug on us, we could face a further plummeting dollar -- likely resulting in inflation, stock market troubles, and a real decline in both wealth and income.
+(Wow, I haven't even mentioned war, terrorism, hurricanes, oil, derivatives, secular bear markets, or Sith Lords.)

 Luckily, what's bad for the economy isn't necessarily bad for investors.